Overview

 - Organization keys authenticate as the org.
 The org membership is pinned to the key — if the creator is removed from the org, the key stops working.
 Jobs and credits are charged to the org workspace.

-When a request body includes an org_id and the key is org-scoped, the two must match or the request is rejected with 400.
+org_id and the key is org-scoped, the two must match or the request is rejected with 400.

 Allowlist